MustafaRaafat/News-App-Kotlin/README.md

 ## Description of the project.

-this app is composed of 2 screens, first is the home screen, which has the Breaking News.
+this app is composed of 3 screens, first is the home screen, which has the Breaking News.
-second screen is for favorites news.
+second screen is for favorites news. third screen is to show news details.
+=> swipe the article to add it to favorites.
 ---

 ## API Endpoint